aus-groundcover/georapp-help/docs/youtube-videos.md

 # Youtube videos

-## How To Open RaPP Map
+## How to open RaPP Map
 [https://youtu.be/igcBH6vaF5U](https://youtu.be/igcBH6vaF5U)

 Guide on how to open RaPP Map

-## Map Viewer Display Options
+## Map viewer display options
 [https://youtu.be/O9aJnjheVOU](https://youtu.be/O9aJnjheVOU)

-Understanding the Map Viewer Display Options (7:56)
+Understanding the Map viewer display options (7:56)

 - Map Settings (Starts 0:40)
     - Map View 2D/3D mode
-    - Base map options
+    - Basemap options
 - Zoom (Starts 1:14)
 - Compare maps with the split tool (Starts 3:14)
 - Measure distances with the Line Measure tool (Starts at 6:34)